dasimmet/zcomplete/README.md

 - Embedded Windows Resource files?
 - MachO?
-- Support separate .wasm files.
+- Support separate .wasm files?
-  This needs some kind of "friendship check" between a binary and the `.wasm`.
+  This needs a reasonably fast way of associating a binary and the `.wasm`.

 ### make a non-generic target it work with zig master